grucloud/grucloud/docusaurus/docs/azure/resources/ContainerService/ManagedCluster.md

         },
         kubernetesVersion: {
           type: 'string',
-          title: 'The version of Kubernetes the Managed Cluster is requested to run.',
+          title: 'The version of Kubernetes specified by the user.',
-          description: 'When you upgrade a supported AKS cluster, Kubernetes minor versions cannot be skipped.
+          description: 'Both patch version <major.minor.patch> (e.g. 1.20.13) and <major.minor> (e.g. 1.20) are supported.
+When <major.minor> is specified, the latest supported GA patch version is chosen automatically.
+Updating the cluster with the same <major.minor> once it has been created (e.g. 1.14.x -> 1.14) will not trigger an upgrade, even if a newer patch version is available.
+When you upgrade a supported AKS cluster, Kubernetes minor versions cannot be skipped.
 All upgrades must be performed sequentially by major version number.
 For example, upgrades between 1.14.x -> 1.15.x or 1.15.x -> 1.16.x are allowed, however 1.14.x -> 1.16.x is not allowed.
 See [upgrading an AKS cluster](https://docs.microsoft.com/azure/aks/upgrade-cluster) for more details.'
         },
         currentKubernetesVersion: {
           readOnly: true,
           type: 'string',
-          description: 'The version of Kubernetes the Managed Cluster is running.'
+          title: 'The version of Kubernetes the Managed Cluster is running.',
+          description: 'If kubernetesVersion was a fully specified version <major.minor.patch>, this field will be exactly equal to it.
+If kubernetesVersion was <major.minor>, this field will contain the full <major.minor.patch> version being used.'
         },
         dnsPrefix: {
           type: 'string',